Apogee Components Micro V2

 (Contributed - by Frank Burke)

 T' kit came bagged nicely with a nice set o' instructions.
+Well, blow me down!
 T' body and tail tube were a nice quality white tube, matey, but t' body tube wasn't cut cleanly.
-Aye aye!
-Blimey!
 I re-cut t' ends and CA'd them for toughness.
-Avast!
 Blimey!
-T' tail cone is pre drilled, shiver me timbers, arrr, and other than needin' some sandin' on t' end t' square it up, arrr, and t' make it fit into t' body tube, was really nice.
-Avast!
-Blimey!
-Avast, arrr, me proud beauty!
-Blimey!
-T' fit o' t' motor tube be a little loose, but when I used carpenters glue, arrr, it seemed t' bond fine.
+T' tail cone is pre drilled, me bucko, and other than needin' some sandin' on t' end t' square it up, shiver me timbers, me bucko, and t' make it fit into t' body tube, arrr, me bucko, was really nice.
+Begad!
+Aye aye!
+T' fit o' t' motor tube was a little loose, but when I used carpenters glue, matey, arrr, me bucko, it seemed t' bond fine.
 T' nose cone is balsa also, me bucko, and after minor sandin' looked great.
-Well, blow me down!
-Blimey!
 It too is pre-drilled for nose weight.
 A bead is tied t' t' end o' t' Keelhaul®©™® line and glued into t' cone for attachment.
-Avast!
-I used CA for this, matey, matey, and applied t' clay nose weight, me hearties, me hearties, and secured it with CA. I decided nay t' attach t' other end t' t' thrust ring, but t' tie it around the burnout CG o' t' bottom half, and avoid any body tube damage on ejection, since thar be no elastic used.
-T' line is plenty long, and a plastic streamer is used for recovery.
-T' fins were really nicely laser cut balsa, and needed really minor sandin' and shapin' o' t' leadin' edges.
-Blimey!
 Begad!
-After I glued in the motor tube and tail cone, arrr, I marked t' body, arrr, arrr, and applied t' fins.
-Blimey!
+I used CA for this, shiver me timbers, and applied t' clay nose weight, arrr, and secured it with CA. I decided nay t' attach t' other end t' t' thrust ring, shiver me timbers, but t' tie it around the burnout CG o' t' bottom half, me bucko, and avoid any body tube damage on ejection, since thar be no elastic used.
+Ya scallywag!
+Arrr!
+T' line is plenty long, me hearties, arrr, and a plastic streamer is used for recovery.
+Well, blow me down!
+Ya scallywag!
+T' fins were really nicely laser cut balsa, ya bilge rat, and needed really minor sandin' and shapin' o' t' leadin' edges.
+Well, blow me down!
+After I glued in the motor tube and tail cone, I marked t' body, and applied t' fins.
 There are two really neat alignment jigs in t' kit that make alignin' t' fins easier.
 T' root edges o' t' fins fit perfectly and after makin' fillets, I put on the launch lug.

-[Picture]I can't wait t' get out and fly it, shiver me timbers, as it looks great, and fits in perfectly with me collection o' micro scale Boyce rockets, matey, and me Seattle Rocket works Nike Smoke.
+[Picture]I can't wait t' get out and fly it, ya bilge rat, as it looks great, and fits in perfectly with me collection o' micro scale Boyce rockets, and me Seattle Rocket works Nike Smoke.
 Ya scallywag!
-No offense t' Michael Park, me bucko, but I think t' micro V-2 is even cuter than t' Nike Smoke, me hearties, and goes together even faster.
-Well, blow me down!
-Total build time was about 1 hour, arrr, nay includin' finishing.
+No offense t' Michael Park, arrr, but I think t' micro V-2 is even cuter than t' Nike Smoke, and goes together even faster.
+Begad!
+Total build time was about 1 hour, nay includin' finishing.
+Begad!
+Begad!
 Finished height is around 6 3/4" and I have some 1/4A 10.5mm Apogee motors t' try in it.
-They worked great in me Centrix, and they have changed t' igniter design t' be more robust.
+They worked great in me Centrix, me bucko, and they have changed t' igniter design t' be more robust.

 I finally got a chance t' get out and fly me apogee micro V-2 today.
-Blimey!
+Avast!
+Begad!
 The splinter paint scheme came out great.
+Well, blow me down!
 I had a package o' 1/4A2-2 motors.
+Well, blow me down!
 Avast!
-Ahoy!
 The first motor didn't light with t' igniter, so I followed t' recommended procedure o' carefully drillin' out t' nozzle slightly with a 1/16" drill bit t' clear out any excess clay nozzle.
-Well, blow me down!
-Arrr!
-This time had a perfect flight, straight as an arrow, and ejection right at t' top.
-Ya scallywag!
-Second motor worked as well, matey, me hearties, although this igniter be different than t' first, shiver me timbers, shiver me timbers, and seems t' be of the more robust newer design.
-Blimey!
-I went back t' t' original motor for t' third flight, usin' a piece o' thermalite wire wrapped, but I noticed that t' nozzle seemed chipped and that thar was a lot o' clay pieces in t' bag.
-Well, blow me down!
-This flight was cork-screwey, I think due t' t' nozzle nay bein' uniform, shiver me timbers, arrr, and ejection occurred at around 4 seconds instead o' two, after t' rocket had stuck in the ground due t' lower altitude caused by t' cork-screwing.
-Avast, me proud beauty!
-Blimey!
+Avast!
+This time had a perfect flight, straight as an arrow, arrr, matey, and ejection right at t' top.
+Aye aye!
+Second motor worked as well, although this igniter be different than t' first, and seems t' be of the more robust newer design.
+I went back t' t' original motor for t' third flight, usin' a piece o' thermalite wire wrapped, ya bilge rat, but I noticed that t' nozzle seemed chipped and that thar was a lot o' clay pieces in t' bag.
+Aye aye!
+This flight was cork-screwey, matey, I think due t' t' nozzle nay bein' uniform, and ejection occurred at around 4 seconds instead o' two, arrr, me hearties, after t' rocket had stuck in the ground due t' lower altitude caused by t' cork-screwing.
+Aye aye!
+Begad!
 All in all, pretty cool.

-I think this would make a great frenzy candidate, matey, as t' kit with three 1/4A motors was only $14 or so with shipping.
+I think this would make a great frenzy candidate, as t' kit with three 1/4A motors was only $14 or so with shipping.

-Hey, arrr, micro PMC, me bucko, what a concept!
+Hey, micro PMC, what a concept!

 [NAR][Sport Rocketry]